jfenton/qre2/README.md

 LGPLv3.
 See `LICENSE` and `COPYING.LESSER`.

-Copyright (c) 2016 Jay Fenton.
+Copyright (c) 2016 Jay Fenton <na.nu@na.nu>

-Other parts of this software (eg: Google RE2) are covered by other licences.
+Other parts of this software (e.g. Google re2, Kx k.h) are covered by other licences.